junxit/us-congress-bills-113/metadata.md

 - 2013-05-16 — Introduced in Senate
 - 2013-05-16 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S3581)
+- 2013-05-21 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2013-05-22 — Committee on Foreign Relations.
+Reported by Senator Menendez without amendment and with a preamble.
+Without written report.
+- 2013-05-22 — Committee on Foreign Relations.
+Reported by Senator Menendez without amendment and with a preamble.
+Without written report.
+- 2013-05-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 79.